Anal eczema

 The development of anal eczema is usually preceded by an impairment of the natural skin barrier in the anal region.
 This impairment can occur in different ways.
 Generally, three main causes and thus forms of anal eczema are distinguished in medicine.

 The most common cause of anal eczema is direct damage to the skin barrier through chemical or mechanical irritation or overuse.
-Chemical irritations are often caused by leaking intestinal secretions, which for example occur in Hemorrhoidal disease or also Anal fistulas can spontaneously discharge from the anus.
-Anal eczema can also arise from insufficient or age-related impaired hygiene of the anus.
-Increased moisture and/or fecal accumulation can promote eczema formation and also cause anal eczema.
-Intensive cleaning with toilet paper, or strong strain on the anal region through certain sports are possible causes of mechanical irritation of the anus.
-In cases of long-standing complaints at the anus, medical expertise should definitely be sought, as in rare cases tumors in the rectal or anal area can also be causally related to anal eczema.
+Chemical irritations are often caused by leaking intestinal secretions, which for example occur in Hemorrhoidal disease or also Anal fistulas that can protrude from the anus on their own.
+Anal eczema can also result from insufficient or age-related impaired hygiene of the anus.
+Increased moisture and/or fecal buildup can promote eczema formation and cause anal eczema.
+Intensive cleaning with toilet paper or strong strain on the anal area from certain sports are possible causes of mechanical irritation at the anus.
+For persistent symptoms at the anus, medical expertise should definitely be sought, as in rare cases tumors in the rectal area or anus can also be causally related to anal eczema.

 In the course of atopic dermatitis, also better known as neurodermatitis, anal eczema can occur intermittently along with involvement of other body areas, but also on its own.
 So-called atopic anal eczema can also be promoted in its development by factors such as very spicy foods.